 We require that the parents be registered at St. Mary at least 90 days prior to the baptism.
 For information on how to register visit Join St. Mary.

 Parents must attend a Baptism Class.
-The classes are held the 1st Thursday of each month at 7:00pm in the Activity Center.
+The classes are held the 1st Thursday of each month at 7:00pm in the Courtyard Meeting Room.
 Please call the parish office to register 540-373-6491.

 Bautismo ~ en Español (para niños menores de siete años)